NaaVRE/vl-reprolab/README.md

    ```
    The last command "`echo ...`" creates a gitignore file ignoring everything, except: `requirements.txt`, `reprolab_data/reproducibility_checklist.json` and any `.ipynb` files in the home directory.

+> [!WARNING]
+> Incorrectly setting up your gitignore can lead to committing secrets.
+Make sure you only include files in git tracking that don't contain secrets.

 3. Go back to the notebook and click on “Create Experiment”.
 This commits your changes and creates a tag.